 If you just want to visit the highlights or have a limited amount of time in Germany, one day in Cologne will be enough to get a good sense of what the city has to offer.
 You can explore the riverfront, walk through the Old Town, and visit the famous Cologne Cathedral all within a few hours.

 Cologne is a city that is very worth exploring on foot.
 When deciding how many days to spend in Cologne, take a look at everything there is to do then choose what you’re most interested in.
-Without a doubt, you’ll come away with a Cologne itinerary that suits your traveling goals.
+Without a doubt, you’ll come away with an itinerary that suits your traveling goals.

 Getting To & Around Cologne